 Ultimately, Microsoft bought Skype in May 2011 for $8.5 billion.
-Today, Skype’s headquarters are in Luxembourg, while its development team and almost half of all employees are still located in Estonia.
+Skype’s headquarters are in Luxembourg.
 In 2016 and 2017, Microsoft redesigned Skype to look more like a business chat solution; Skype calling features were made less prominent in favor of chat features.

 Viber free video calls and messages is a VoIP software that allows smartphone users to make free voice and video calls and share free instant messages.
 With over 1 billion users (mostly outside the U.S.), Viber is one of the key players on the market.

 It was developed in 2010 by an Israel-based company Viber Media, which was bought by Rakuten in 2014.
+In 2017, its corporate name became Rakuten Viber.
 Same as Skype, Viber is based in Luxembourg.

 - Interface and user experience: a VoIP app needs to be intuitive and simple enough not to distract you from what you do — no matter if you use it to make business or personal calls.
 In this section, we will be comparing Skype and Viber based on the ease of finding certain features, making calls, receiving notifications, etc.

 - Video calling: video calls these days have become a crucial part of all communication — both business and personal — all over the world.
-The quality of the video and audio, how many people can participate, and certain other factors can make or break a VoIP app.
+The audio and video quality, how many people can participate, and certain other factors can make or break a VoIP app.